University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment4.md

 ### Resources

-- The genome (fasta) and annotation (gff) files for the model plant _Arabidopsis thaliana_ can be found [here: ftp://ftp.ensemblgenomes.org/pub/plants/current/fasta/arabidopsis_thaliana](ftp://ftp.ensemblgenomes.org/pub/plants/current/fasta/arabidopsis_thaliana) and [ftp://ftp.ensemblgenomes.org/pub/plants/current/gff3/arabidopsis_thaliana](ftp://ftp.ensemblgenomes.org/pub/plants/current/gff3/arabidopsis_thaliana).
-The are multiple versions of the same file, so take care to choose the right version to use.
+- The genome (fasta) for the model plant _Arabidopsis thaliana_ can be found [here: ftp://ftp.ensemblgenomes.org/pub/plants/current/fasta/arabidopsis_thaliana](ftp://ftp.ensemblgenomes.org/pub/plants/current/fasta/arabidopsis_thaliana) and the annotation (gff) files can be found [here: ftp://ftp.ensemblgenomes.org/pub/plants/current/gff3/arabidopsis_thaliana](ftp://ftp.ensemblgenomes.org/pub/plants/current/gff3/arabidopsis_thaliana).
+There are multiple versions of the same file, so take care to choose the right version to use.
 - The genome file should be "Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz" and not contain an "rm" or "sm" in the filename.
 These refer to the genome being "repeat-masked" i.e. all the repetitive elements have been ignored, or "soft-masked" were the repeats and low-complexity regions are in lower-case letters (acgt not ACGT)